barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 You can check the Code live [here](https://godbolt.org/z/bvG8e9)

-# But apart from catching Errors at Compile Time and Giving clear Error Messages, what have Concepts ever done for us?
+# But apart from catching Errors at Compile Time and giving clear Error Messages, what have Concepts ever done for us?

 Glad you asked.
 Well remember **Tag Dispatching**?
 Or even better **SFINAE** all that stuff you had to do in order to specifically select an overload for a specific function.
 Lets do something about that!